-What Are USDA Home Loan Programs And How Can I Qualify?
+USDA Home Loan Programs And Mortgage Guidelines

-USDA Home Loan Programs are residential mortgage loans that are available in certain regions of the country which are made by private mortgage lenders and guaranteed by the USDA Guarantee Program.
+USDA Home Loan Programs are residential mortgage loans that are available in certain regions of the country which are made by private lenders and guaranteed by the USDA Guarantee Program.

-- There is a 2% USDA guarantee fee that can be added on top of the purchase price and loan amount but the appraisal needs to come in at the 102% of the purchase price
+USDA Home Loans enable borrowers to finance 100% of their purchase price amount and no money down is required.
+There is a 2% USDA guarantee fee that can be added on top of the purchase price and loan amount.
+But the appraisal needs to come in at 102% of the purchase price.

-USDA Home Loans are an excellent mortgage loan tool for first time home buyers but have stricter underwriting guidelines than FHA mortgage loans when it comes to debt to income ratios.
+USDA Home Loans are an excellent mortgage loan tool for first-time homebuyers but have stricter underwriting guidelines than FHA mortgage loans when it comes to debt to income ratios.

 Qualification requirements for USDA Loans